 The steps for inlay and onlay preparation are:

-- Dentist drills away the damaged part of your tooth
+- Your dentist drills away the damaged part of your tooth.

-- Impression is taken from the carved location
+- An impression is taken from the carved location.

-- The materials is exposed to extreme heats or lights and other lab work to fabricate a much durable and strong inlay and onlay
+- The materials is exposed to extreme heat or lights and other lab work to fabricate a durable and strong inlay and onlay.

-- You are called for a try-in appointment and the inlay or onlays are cemented or bonded into the place.
+- You will return to your dentist for a try-in appointment and the inlay or onlays are cemented in place.

 - More finishing and polishing work is done.
-Your dentist ensures that there are not any rough edges and the surface of your filling is as smooth in its place and aligns with the other natural tooth structure.
+Your dentist ensures that there are not any rough edges.
+They will make sure the surface of your filling is as smooth in its place and aligns with the other natural tooth structure.

-Dental caries, cavities and trauma can all cause irreversible damages to your teeth.
-When it comes to a treatment, your dentist will opt for the most suitable restoration that can be both pleasing and affordable.
+Tooth decay and trauma can all cause irreversible damage to your teeth.
+When it comes to treatment, your dentist will opt for the most suitable restoration that can be both pleasing and affordable.

 Treatment with dental filling is the fastest and least expensive of other restorations.
 Your dentist drills the decayed portion of your tooth and fills the cavities with tooth-colored materials like composite resin or silver-color material known as amalgam filling.

 Dental inlay-onlay can have additional lab costs, so you will need to pay more than a regular dental filling.
-The most common dental inlay and onlay material is porcelain/ceramic, composite and metal alloys like gold. - Dental crown
+The most common dental inlay and onlay materials are porcelain/ceramic, composite, and metal alloys like gold.

 Having a crown is like putting a cap all over your tooth.
-Dental crown is the most extensive restoration of all, meaning your dentist removes all the outer layer of your tooth.
+A dental crown is the most extensive restoration of all, meaning your dentist removes the entire outer layer of your tooth.

-Crown restoration is indicated when your tooth is severely worn down due to cavities or dental caries, trauma and other risk factors.
+Crown restoration is indicated when your tooth is severely worn down due to cavities, trauma, and other risk factors.

-Just like repairing tooth with inlay or onlay, dental crown is made in dental laboratory using highly professional methods for preparation.
-While you are waiting for your permanent crown to be made, you will be given temporary crown to prevent sensitivity or damages to the carved tooth.
+Just like repairing tooth with inlay or onlay, dental crown is made in the dental lab using highly professional methods for preparation.

 The benefits of inlays and onlays

-Beautiful and high esthetics.
 Inlay and onlay are available in tooth color forms that mimic your original natural tooth color.
 Porcelain is the most beautiful of ceramic choices that come in new glassy material ingredients.
-One the other hand, metal alloys like gold have long been used for its strength and esthetics features.
+On the other hand, metal alloys like gold have long been used for its strength and esthetics features.

-Preserve your tooth.
 Getting inlays or onlays not only repairs your teeth but also protects the other remaining weak parts of the damaged teeth.
-Your dentist gets rid of the caries by cleaning away the affected areas.
-They make space for white or metallic replacement depending on your needs.
 An inlay preserves the central areas, while an onlay provides strong cusps with great natural chewing surface for your teeth.

 Who can get inlay and onlay?